justinhwong/justinhwong.github.io/essays/DIVelopment-Milestone.md

 process is as smooth as possible, where everyone can be working on something the same time without hindering others.

    From my group project I was able to develop many leadership skills, managing group members, assigning tasks as well as guiding others to task completion.
-The most difficult part of my group project was a lack of communication, with three out of my five group members not communicating, it was important for me to coordinate respectively.
-Giving easier task for weaker programmers or completing issues that others could not were needed.
+The most difficult part of my group project was a lack of communication, it was important for me to coordinate respectively.
+Giving simpler tasks for weaker programmers or completing issues that others could not were needed.
 Unfortunately groups don't always go as planned, and it is essential to adapt.
-Although my group was a 5 man group, it honestly felt like 2 and a half, and I now believe it is reasonable to expect yourself to carry a much higher load then you normally would think.
 Even in different scenarios and assignments, early planning and management will help you stay on track despite obstacles you might come across.